NicholasCaporusso/NKU-ASE220-assignment-01/students/Ethan_Ramsdell.md

 #### Student - Northern Kentucky University
 *_2022 - Current | Highland Heights_*
-- Bullet point detailing a key responsibility or achievement.
-- Another bullet point with a different responsibility or accomplishment.
+- Finished Freshman year
+- Finished 1st semester of sophomore year

 #### Student - Dixie Heights High School
 *_2018 - 2022 | Fort Mitchell_*
-- Description of your role and responsibilities.
-- Significant achievements or projects you contributed to.
+- Graduated with all As and Bs

 ---

 ### Education

-#### [Degree], Applied Software Engineering - Northern Kentucky University
+#### Applied Software Engineering - Northern Kentucky University
 *_2026_*
-- Any relevant coursework or academic achievements.
-- Extracurricular activities or clubs you were part of.
+- Finshed Object-Oriented Programming I

 ---

 ### Skills
-- **Technical Skills:** List your technical skills like programming languages, software, tools, etc.
+- **Technical Skills:** Python, JavaScript, Java
-- **Soft Skills:** Communication, teamwork, problem-solving, etc.
+- **Soft Skills:** Program Development, Programming, Creative Problem Solving, Strategic Planning

 ---

 ### Projects
-#### [Project Title]
-- A brief description of the project.
+#### Elementary Programming Final
+- Final assignment of INF 120 which used all programming skills learned from this class.
+- Created a program that took data and organized it into a graph and chart in order of price.
+- Incorporated elements such as lists, definitions, functions, loops, input, and variables in python.

+#### Web Development Final
-- Technologies used and your role in the project.
+- Final assignment of INF 286 which used all of the skills learned in the class.

-#### [Another Project Title]
-- Description of this project.
-- Highlight any unique challenges or successes.
+- Created a website consisting of 10 general questions about space formatted sequentially to act as a quiz.
+- Incorporated elements such as an organized hierarchy, links, buttons, and lists.

 ---